Dementia: At a glance

 What is dementia?

-It describes the symptoms that occur when the brain is affected by certain diseases or conditions which cause the gradual death of brain cells.
+It describes the symptoms that occur when the brain is affected by certain diseases or conditions that cause the gradual death of brain cells.
 This leads to progressive cognitive decline.

 How fast cognitive decline progresses will vary from person to person and may depend on which type of dementia they have.
 Symptoms include:

-For more information on the above, see Early signs of dementia
+For more information on the above, see Early signs of dementia.

 Who does dementia affect?